Last updated on October 17th, 2022 at 01:07 pm

 COVID-19 is commonly known as a coronavirus, which is an umbrella term for viruses identified by their unique corona or crown shape.
 COVID-19 specifically refers to an infection with the SARS-CoV-2 virus.
 Other coronaviruses include common colds, SARS, and MERS.

 Since its recognition in late 2019, COVID-19 has impacted every country and community around the world.
 COVID-19 has proven to be very successful at transmitting between people by respiratory secretions of all sizes.
 Asymptomatic carriers (people without symptoms of disease) can spread COVID-19, making it difficult to identify who is actually infectious with the virus.
 Respiratory secretions occur while people are breathing, talking, coughing, sneezing, and more.
-Vaccinations are helping to slow the spread of COVID-19, but transmission continues through those who have not yet been vaccinated.
+Vaccinations are helping to slow the spread of COVID-19, but transmission continues.
 Along with vaccination, physical distancing, masking, and hand washing are other strategies to help slow the spread of COVID-19.
-As COVID-19 variants emerge, the CDC says that vaccine boosters may be necessary to ensure reduced transmission.

 Common symptoms of COVID-19 include: